Ferrlecit Side Effects

 In addition to its needed effects, some unwanted effects may be caused by sodium ferric gluconate complex (the active ingredient contained in Ferrlecit).
 In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking sodium ferric gluconate complex:More common
+If any of the following side effects occur while taking sodium ferric gluconate complex, check with your doctor or nurse immediately:More common

 - Abdominal or stomach pain